Trey Millard

-Trey Millard (born July 25, 1991) is a former American football fullback.
-He was drafted by the San Francisco 49ers in the seventh round of the 2014 NFL Draft.
+Trey Millard (born July 25, 1991) is an American former football fullback.
+He was selected by the San Francisco 49ers in the seventh round of the 2014 NFL draft.
 He played college football at Oklahoma.

 Professional career

 San Francisco 49ers

-Millard was placed on the non-football injury list for the start of the 2014 NFL season.
+Millard was selected by the San Francisco 49ers in the seventh round of the 2014 NFL draft with the 245th overall pick.
+He was placed on the non-football injury list for the start of the 2014 NFL season.

 On August 31, 2015, Millard was waived by the 49ers during the final preseason roster cuts.

 Kansas City Chiefs

 On January 5, 2016, Millard signed a futures contract with the Kansas City Chiefs.